supposedly/nutshell/README.md

 via Python classes.
 See [documents/PYTHON-EXTENSIONS.md](documents/PYTHON-EXTENSIONS.md) for more detail.

 ### Macros
-Nutshell's occasional concision, usually by compression of many similar Golly transitions into just one or two, can also mean that the user does not get as fine-grained a level of control with respect to those transitions' ordering.
-Consider, for example, [Brew](http://www.conwaylife.com/forums/viewtopic.php?f=11&t=3558): it and its variants ostensibly have a three-line Nutshell representation, but it actually produces the following...
+Nutshell's occasional concision, usually by compression of many similar Golly transitions into just a few, can also mean that the user does not get as fine-grained a level of control over those transitions' ordering.
+Consider, for example, [Brew](http://www.conwaylife.com/forums/viewtopic.php?f=11&t=3558): it and its higher-statecount variants ostensibly have a three-line Nutshell representation, but this representation actually produces the following...

 ```
 any.0, 1, 1, 1, _a0.0, _a0.1, _a0.2, _a0.3, _a0.4, 1